kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 * If you're racing, **is your bike ready**, do you have your helmet and elbow pads on?
 * Place any **spare live tags** in the **RF-blocking tag bag** to prevent spurious reads.
 ![Tag bag with tag](./images/tag_bag.jpg "The tag bag is made of a material that blocks radio signals") Ensure that you place the tags in the correct compartment of the bag - the front pocket does not block the signal.
-Unwritten tags with their factory unique ID numbers are harmless.
+Unwritten tags with their factory unique EPC numbers are harmless.
 * Check the flight-case **power supply**:  Are AC and DC power present?
 Is the AC power failure **alarm enabled**?
 * Is the **laptop** running on AC power?
 Is its battery charged?
 * Are there any **notifications** from **Windows** (eg. wanting to reboot for updates, virus warnings) that might cause problems?
 * Does the **GPS time source** have a satellite signal (orange LED lit or flashing)?
 Does it have a time signal (blue LED lit or preferably flashing once per second)?
 * Check **CrossMgrVideo**:  Is the camera aligned, with correct **focus and exposure**?
+Look at the small preview image (bottom left) or focus window, *not* the still frame from the last trigger in the main window!
 * Is the **IR beam break** aligned and operating the Trigger-O-Matic correctly?
 * Check **CrossMgrImpinj**.
 Is it connected and reading tags?
 Are tags being read on both antennas?
 Press the reset button and confirm the **clock offset** is still reasonable (typically 3600 seconds to within one second during *British Summer Time*).
 * Is **CrossMgr** open with the **correct race** file?